Mar del Plata: Economy

 Also during the decade of 2010, the development of the software industry resulted in the formation of 92 companies and 440 microbusiness.
 One of these companies, Making Sense, opened offices at San Antonio, Austin and Boston, in the United States.
 Along with the American COPsync, Inc, the company developed in 2013 the software for VidTac, an in-car video system for law enforcement, and the internet landing page application Lander, bought by the Silicon Valley company QuestionPro in 2016.

 Since the 2000s, a local company builds and develops oil industry equipment, with customers in the United States, Russia, Oman and Egypt.

 Located southwest of the city there are quartzite quarries.
 The stone is traditionally used in construction.
 There is a huge area of farms in the rural areas surrounding the city, specialized mostly in the cultivation of vegetables.
 In 2012, Mar del Plata became a wine-producing area, when a wine company from Mendoza province produced 20,000 lt from a vineyard at Chapadmalal beach from grape varieties such as Sauvignon blanc, Chardonnay, Riesling and Gewürztraminer.
 Since then, the local winery turned into a tourist attraction.
 Microbeweries flourished during the 2010s, amounting by 2016 to one third of the national production.

 Although the area had suffered from a high rate of unemployment from 1995 to 2003, Mar del Plata has seen 46,000 new jobs created from the third quarter of 2003 to the third quarter of 2008, representing an increase of 22%.

-The 2008 Davis Cup Final was held in Mar del Plata and, after being shut for a decade the Gran Hotel Provincial (one of the largest hotels in Argentina) was reopened by the Madrid-based NH Hotels, in 2009.
+The 2008 Davis Cup Final was held in Mar del Plata.
+After being shut for a decade, the Gran Hotel Provincial (one of the largest hotels in Argentina) was reopened by the Madrid-based NH Hotels, in 2009.

 Mar del Plata continues to lead Argentina's room availability: of 440,000 registered hotel rooms nationwide in early 2009, the city was home to nearly 56,000 (5,000 more than Buenos Aires).

 Transportation

 Mar del Plata is served by Astor Piazzolla International Airport (MDQ/SAZM) with daily flights to Buenos Aires served by Aerolíneas Argentinas and weekly flights to Patagonia served by LADE.

-Due to COVID-19 pandemic, flights were reduced just to two daily flights to Buenos Aires served by Aerolineas Argentinas.
+Due to the COVID-19 pandemic, flights were reduced just to two daily flights to Buenos Aires served by Aerolineas Argentinas.

 Highway 2 connects Mar del Plata with Buenos Aires and Route 11 connects it through the coastline, ending at Miramar, 40 km south of Mar del Plata.
 Route 88 connects to Necochea and Route 226 to Balcarce, Tandil and Olavarría.

 The city has a bus and train station serving most cities in Argentina.
 There are two daily trains to Buenos Aires' Constitución station using new trains operated by Trenes Argentinos.
 These services are part of the General Roca Railway, owned by the government company Nuevos Ferrocarriles Argentinos.